 Surgery is the most common treatment of vaginal cancer.
 The following surgical procedures may be used:

 Skin grafting may follow surgery, to repair or reconstruct the vagina.
 Skin grafting is a surgical procedure in which skin is moved from one part of the body to another.
 A piece of healthy skin is taken from a part of the body that is usually hidden, such as the buttock or thigh, and used to repair or rebuild the area treated with surgery.

-Even if the doctor removes all the cancer that can be seen at the time of the surgery, some patients may be given radiation therapy after surgery to kill any cancer cells that are left.
+Even if the doctor removes all the cancer that can be seen at the time of the surgery, some patients may be given radiation therapy after surgery to kill any hidden cancer cells that are left.
+Cancer cells are very small and the doctor is unable to see individual cells.
 Treatment given after the surgery, to increase the chances of a cure, is called adjuvant therapy.

 Chemotherapy is a cancer treatment that uses drugs to stop the growth of cancer cells, either by killing the cells or by stopping them from dividing.
-When chemotherapy is taken by mouth or injected into a vein or muscle, the drugs enter the bloodstream and can affect cancer cells throughout the body (systemic chemotherapy).
-When chemotherapy is placed directly into the spinal column, an organ, or a body cavity such as the abdomen, the drugs mainly affect cancer cells in those areas (regional chemotherapy).
+When chemotherapy is taken by mouth or injected into a vein, the drugs enter the bloodstream and can affect cancer cells throughout the body (systemic chemotherapy).
+When chemotherapy is placed directly into the spinal fluid, an organ, or a body cavity such as the abdomen, the drugs mainly affect cancer cells in those areas (regional chemotherapy).
 The way the chemotherapy is given depends on the type and stage of the cancer being treated.